 - It is used in the creation of virtual communication layers over different devices.

-- It provides support towards storing of an unlimited number of IP addresses and becomes a favourable choice for interactions between neighbouring nodes.
+- It provides support towards storing an unlimited number of IP addresses and becomes a favorable choice for interactions between neighboring nodes.

 - It provides extensive supports towards the state-full and state-less configurations.

 - It enhances the Hierarchical addressing infrastructure.

 Head To Head Comparison Between IPv4 and IPv6 (Infographics)

 Below is the top 9 difference between IPv4 and IPv6:

 Both IPv4 vs IPv6 are popular choices in the market; let us discuss some of the major Difference Between IPv4 and IPv6:

 - Internet Protocol version 4 (IPv4) is basically the fourth version of the Internet Protocol (IP) and was initially published in 1981.
 Internet Protocol version 6 (IPv6) is the latest version of the Internet Protocol (IP), and it became a draft standard in 1998 and was later established as an Internet Standard in 2017.

 - From the end-to-end connectivity perspective, IPv6 provides better results than IPv4.

 - IPv4 is a 32 bit IP address, whereas IPv6 is a 128 bit IP address.